ManticoreGamesInc/platform-documentation/src/api/vehicle.md

 ### `turnRadius`

 Off road sections are an excellent way to encourage players to stay on the track.
 In this example, when vehicle with a driver enters a trigger, they will be slowed down and given more traction.
 Once a vehicle exits the trigger, it will drive at its original speed.
+Note: [Treaded Vehicles](../api/treadedvehicle.md) do not support `turnRadius`.

 ```lua
 -- Get the trigger object that will represent the off road area